ti-cortex-m4/demo-java-completablefuture/doc/article.md

 The following code example can help you to understand the usage of the `CompletableFuture` class as an implementation of future/promise in Java.

-In the given workflow it is necessary to calculate the total price in the USD of two products (the first is priced in the GBP and the second is priced in the EUR), including tax.
-To do this, it is necessary to execute the following computations:
+In the given workflow it is necessary to calculate the net price in the USD of a product (that is priced in the EUR), calculate a tax and the gross price.
+To do this, it is necessary to execute the following tasks:

-1. to get the price of the first product in the GBP (a long-running task)
+1. to get the price of the product in the EUR (a long-running task)
-2. to get the GBP/USD exchange rate (a long-running task)
+2. to get the EUR/USD exchange rate (a long-running task)
-3. to calculate the price of the first product in the USD (depends on tasks 1, 2)
+3. to calculate the net price of the product in the USD (depends on tasks 1, 2)
-4. to get the price of the second product in the EUR (a long-running task)
-5. to get the EUR/USD exchange rate (a long-running task)
-6. to calculate the price of the second product in the USD (depends on tasks 4, 5)
-7. to calculate the price of both product in the USD before tax (depends on tasks 3, 6)
-8. to get the value of the tax (a long-running task, depends on tasks 7)
+4. to get the value of the tax (a long-running task, depends on tasks 3)
-9. to calculate the price of both product in the USD after tax (depends on tasks 7, 8)
+5. to calculate the gross price of the product in the USD (depends on tasks 3, 4)

 Notice that some tasks are long-running (for example, they make remote calls), so it is worth executing them asynchronously.
-In addition, some tasks here depend on other tasks (they must be executed sequentially) but some are independent (they can be executed in parallel).
+Also, some tasks here depend on other tasks (they must be executed sequentially) but some are independent (they can be executed in parallel).

 The proposed workflow is implemented below in three styles: synchronous, asynchronous `Future`-based and asynchronous `CompletableFuture`-based.